maeager/Agilent2Dicom/README.md

-reconstruction enables adjustable filtering in complex space and storage of phase information.  *cplxfilter.py* allows filtering of real and imaginary reconstructed images using gaussian, laplace- gaussian, median and wiener filters.
+reconstruction enables adjustable filtering in complex space and storage of phase information.  *cplxfilter.py* allows filtering of real and imaginary reconstructed images using gaussian, laplace- gaussian, median and wiener filters. *kspace_filter.py* allows for filtering in the Fourier domain, as well as zero-padding super-resolution methds.

 ## Agilent Console GUI ##